-These guys are the outliers when it comes to the thickness of their vinyl.
-They offer 60mil and an 80mil lines.
+This company is the outlier when it comes to the thickness of their vinyl.
+They offer 60 mil and an 80 mil lines.
 Rather than compare apples to oranges, we’ll give you the full picture of both thicknesses:

-The 60 mil lines have a 10-year product warranty and 80 mil lines are warrantied for 20-years (although they’ve been around for less than 30 years).
-DecTec doesn’t offer an appearance warranty on its vinyls.
+The 60 mil lines have a 10-year product warranty and 80 mil lines a 20-year warranty (although they’ve been around for less than 30 years).
+DecTec doesn’t offer an appearance vinyl decking warranty for either product.

-If you use this brand, you better be on the ball.
+If you use this brand, you need to be on the ball.
 To be eligible for the product warranty, you must register your purchase within 90 days.

 Read the full terms of their warranty below:

-There are a ton of different vinyl decking brands available and it’s hard to know what matters when you’re comparing them.
-A good rule of thumb is that a vinyl is only as good as its warranty.
+A good rule of thumb is that a vinyl product is only as good as its warranty.

 If you’re planning a DIY installation, it’s critical to choose one with a warranty.
 By having your vinyl decking professionaly installed, you extend your warranty and get more peace of mind.